 Nevertheless, when I went grain-free and refined sugar-free to help heal my gut I had a difficult time finding recipes.
 Therefore, I began with what I knew and what was familiar.
 Hence, the first step was to start with recipes I had previously written and turned them into recipes I could again eat.
 While the next step was to try to turn those recipes into new ones that I could eat.
-Consequently, it was not as simple as just switching flours out.
+Nonetheless, it was not as simple as just switching flours out.
 Therefore, it took a lot of time and experimentation to get the feel and sight knowledge for the recipe.

-With my new-found knowledge, I set out to revamp some of my old recipes.
+With my newfound knowledge, I set out to revamp some of my old recipes.
 In summary, this is one of those recipes.
 Gluten-Free Dutch Pancakes are not only light and airy they are decadent and almost creamy.
 Incidentally, if you like Dutch pancakes you’ll love these.

 Read my blog posts about Cassava Flour Information and Monk Fruit Information to learn more about these ingredients.
 Cassava Flour, Monk Fruit Sweetener, and Unsweetened Canned Coconut Milk can all be found on Amazon.
-Not to mention if you are searching for Brunch Recipes try Gluten-Free Ham and Bacon Quiche, and Maple Turkey Breakfast Sausage to make it a meal.
+Not to mention if you are searching for Brunch

 Gluten-Free Dutch Pancakes